Forth Junction Heritage Society applauds all preservation

 Canadian Northern Railway line

-between Stettler and Big Valley using authentic restored steam
+between Stettler and Big Valley sometimes using authentic restored steam

 locomotives.
 Variety of trip options and packages mostly during the